 Gospel Library is the gospel study app of The Church of Jesus Christ of Latter-day Saints.
-The library includes the scriptures, general conference addresses, music, learning and teaching manuals, Church magazines, videos, audio recordings, gospel art, and more.
+The library includes the scriptures, general conference messages, music, learning and teaching manuals, Church magazines, General Handbook, videos, audio recordings, gospel art, and more.

 This guide will help you understand how to use Gospel Library as a tool to improve your gospel study at home, at Church, and on the go.